VenetDCPDistributed Co-simulation Platform

 Connecting multiple signal lines without any mistakes is a challenge, and it takes considerable man-hours to investigate whether a problem is a connection error or a bug.

 - Model is not disclosed

 Design data for models is confidential information belonging to each company, and they must connect their development environments without disclosing this information to other companies.

 - Simulation is slow

-Operation slows down and it takes more time to execute the simulations when putting together multiple models on one computer.
+Operation slows and it takes time to execute simulations when combining multiple models on one computer.

 The brand name for industrial IoT services compliant with the Toshiba IoT Reference Architecture.

 Find out more here: Toshiba IoT Reference Architecture realizes Cyber Physical Systems (CPS).